PyWiFeS/pipeline/README.md

 - New `.JSON` config files provided for each observing mode (`classic` and `nod-and-shuffle`) and grating.
   - The pipeline chooses the template automatically.
   - Users don't need to set anything in generate metadata or reduction scripts anymore.
-  - Users can create their own `.JSON` file following the same structure with their preferred setup.
+  - Users can create their own `.JSON` file following the same structure as their preferred setup.
   - Another set of `.JSON` config files is provided for when the pipeline aims to generate the master calibration files only.
 - Logger file to track the data usage and pipeline performance.
 - Astrometry is now implemented in the data cubes although the accuracy is
 - Extraction and splice of the spectra and splice of the 3D astrometrised cubes are now implemented.
 - Multiprocessing can be enabled so the pipeline can run faster (see caveats below).
-- Multiple quality plots utomatically generated and saved.
+- Multiple quality plots are automatically generated and saved.
-- Outputs organised in a new `/data_products` directory organised as per below.
+- Outputs organised in a new `/data_products` directory as per below.

 ## User Manual